stgeorgeshurstville/bulletin/_docs/prayer.md

 **Mission and Vision**
-For Growing Up
+- For Growing Up
 - [Write your own prayer]

 **Global and Nation**
-Nation
+- Government
 - [Write your own prayer]

 **Mission Partners**
-1. Berkeley Life Centre
+1. Melissa Wang at Focus Adelaide Uni
-General info: Berkeley Life Centre desires to see Jesus Christ transforming lives to transform a community.
-They minister in the south coast in an area where many people are from a low socioeconomic background.
-People are coming to faith and the church is making a positive impact.
+General info: FOCUS is a group for international students at Adelaide Uni.
+Melissa seeks to support their student committee in running the group's weekly activities.
+She also meets one to one with female students to disciple them through reading the Bible and prayer.

-- Pray for Wayne Pickford (founding pastor), who will be retiring in the middle of the year (but on long service leave from now).
-Pray that his health will sustain him in this role until his planned retirement
+[Please write your prayer around these points]
-- Give thanks for Beejai Abrahams, who will join the BLC staff team as an assistant minister from Monday 20th January, 2025.
-Pray that he and his family can find suitable accommodation
+- Give thanks for the recent Christmas event hosted by Focus at Adelaide University - God provided keen student leaders to help plan the event, as well as emboldened the NTE team to write and give a talk to share from Matthew on how Jesus is God’s unexpected gift to us.
+Give thanks that 18 international students from different ethnic and faith backgrounds got to experience an Aussie Christmas and hear the gospel message.
+Pray that God will continue to open the eyes of these students that they will one day receive Jesus as their Lord and Savior.
-- Give thanks for God's provision through the generosity of church mission partners who have contributed to the recent food drive!
-Please pray for wisdom for future fundraising opportunities, in order to better serve the needs of the community.
+- Melissa is seeking to move from 4 days to 5 days on campus.
+Please pray for increased financial support in order to do so.

 2. Hoi-Yan Shea in Japan
 - [Await updates from staff team]